a2k-hanlon/linter-veriloghdl/README.md

 On macOS, you can use homebrew: ```brew install verilator```

 On Windows, you can obtain Verilator through [MSYS2](https://www.msys2.org/), or compile it from source using MinGW or Cygwin.
 See https://www.veripool.org/projects/verilator/wiki/Installing for details.
+Instructions for compiling Verilator from source with Cygwin are also included with this package in [verilator-install-windows.md](https://github.com/a2k-hanlon/linter-verilog/blob/verilator/verilator-install-windows.md)

 Note that GTKWave is not necessary for linting.
 This applies to both compilers.